 Michigan Brat and Beer Festival | Thompsonville

 Nothing says summer like the sizzling of brats on the grill and the welcome icy chill of a cold beer on a warm day.
-Held at Crystal Mountain, this festival has been going 15 years strong and celebrates Michigan-made beverages and food.
+Held at Crystal Mountain, this festival has been going strong for more than a dozen years and celebrates Michigan-made beverages and food.

 You can enjoy live entertainment while getting your fill of gourmet brats and a wide selection of microbrews, meads, wine, and liquor.

 There are lots of hot air balloon festivals in Michigan throughout the year, and one of the most well known is in Frankenmuth.
 Here, you can see more than 25 colorful hot air balloons as they depart on morning and evening flights and participate in nightly balloon glows.

 It’s a great spot to see some of these wonders up close and even talk to some of the balloon pilots.

 While the Balloons over Bavarian Inn event is going on, there’s also the Dog Bowl at River Place Shops — the largest Olympic-style festival for dogs.
 Attendees are guaranteed to have a doggone good time at this high-energy festival that showcases four-legged friends.

 Dogs are showcased in running, jumping, diving, and retrieving events among the 25 activities that are offered.
 It’s fun for the whole family and your pooch as well!

 Note: Check out other unique activities in Frankenmuth during your visit.